abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 For concreteness, `s=16`, `h=4`, `H=16` with four 'hexits'.
 This would give 16 tile positions per 4 bytes (32bits) with the ability to represent 4 non-canonical tiles per 16 tiles.
 A special hexit value is reserved to indicate an overflow.

+For conreteness, if we take `s=16`, `h=4` and `H=16`, this means that each 32 bits tries to represent 16 tiles.
+The first 16 bits indicate which of the group of 16 under consideration are canonical (0 for canonical, 1 for non-canonical).
+If the tile is non-canonical the latter 16 bits are consulted.

+Hexits are variable length with the most significant bit (MSB) indicating whether another hexit should be used to reconstruct the number.
+When all of hexits have their MSB set, the OverflowMap should be consulted.
+In the example above, when the four hexits in the latter 16 bits have their MSB set, the OverflowMap should be consulted.

+Hexits are read in most significant byte order first, adding 3 bits of variant ID information per hexit.
+The final value has `1` added to give the final variant ID.

+Here are some examples. `[`, `]` and `.` are used just for formatting for the binary digits in the below examples:

+All 16 tiles canonical (all four hexits are ignored):
+    [ 0000 .
+0000 .
+0000 .
+0000 ] [ 0000 .
+0000 .
+0000 .
+0000 ]

+One tile of the 16 (the 5th) is non-canonical and has tile variant 1 (the last three hexits are ignored):
+    [ 0000 .
+1000 .
+0000 .
+0000 ] [ 0000 .
+0000 .
+0000 .
+0000 ]

+One tile of the 16 (the 5th) is non-canonical and has tile variant 3 (the last three hexits are ignored):
+    [ 0000 .
+1000 .
+0000 .
+0000 ] [ 0010 .
+0000 .
+0000 .
+0000 ]

+One tile of the 16 (the 10th) is non-canonical and has tile variant 10 (the last two hexits are ignored):
+    [ 0000 .
+0000 .
+0100 .
+0000 ] [ 1001 .
+0001 .
+0000 .
+0000 ]

+Two tiles of the 16 (the 10th and 12th) are non-canonical and have tile variant 1 and 3 respectively (the last two hexits are ignored):
+    [ 0000 .
+0000 .
+0101 .
+0000 ] [ 0000 .
+0010 .
+0000 .
+0000 ]

+One tiles of the 16 (the 11th) is non-canonical and needs to have it's variant ID be looked up in the OverflowMap or FinalOverflowMap:
+    [ 0000 .
+0000 .
+0010 .
+0000 ] [ 1000 .
+1000 .
+1000 .
+1000 ]

+Five of the tiles of the 16 (the 3rd, 5th, 11th, 13th and 15th) are all non-canonical.
+Since these can't be represented in four hexits, the overflow condition is set and the OverflowMap or the FinalOverflowMap should be consulted to find the variant IDs:
+    [ 0010 .
+1000 .
+0010 .
+1010 ] [ 1000 .
+1000 .
+1000 .
+1000 ]

 Vector has the first 16 bits to store whether it's a canonical tile or not.
 If it's a non-conanical tile, that is, the bit is set for that position, there